puppetlabs/puppet-rfc/arm-9.data_in_modules/index.md

 Both the Hiera-2 backend, and scheme handler extensions, deal with the production of bindings.
 These bindings are created up-front before catalog compilation and they are therefore somewhat static in nature.
-While it is possible to bind a puppet expression (that is evaluated either before compilation starts, or on each lookup), 'there may be the need to create a reusable value producer to keep the amount of repeated logic down, or to provide features not already available from one of the existing producers.
+While it is possible to bind a puppet expression (that is evaluated either before compilation starts, or on each lookup), there may be the need to create a reusable value producer to keep the amount of repeated logic down, or to provide features not already available from one of the existing producers.

 Note that it is only possible to bind a name to a custom producer when defining the bindings in Ruby.
 The Hiera-2